LassePSH/Meme-Understanding/README.md

 # Meme-Understanding
-Meme Understanding using NLP and Imeage Analysis
+Meme Understanding using NLP and image analysis.